31 minutes a km! My first long sea swim

 On Sunday morning, I went down to Bowleaze Cove with Stu, Suzanne and Roelie for the first of this year’s Big Cove sea swims.
-There are two distances on offer: 1.5 miles and 3 miles.
-I’d looked up information about previous events online and in the past couple of years the number of entrants has fluctuated between about 24 and 40, which had advantages and disadvantages.
-I knew that it meant I would be less likely to be crushed in a melee at the start of the race, but it also meant that I would quite likely be out on the course on my own for long stretches.
+There are two distances on offer for the sea swim: 1.5 miles and 3 miles.
+I’d looked up information about previous events online.
+In the past couple of years, the number of entrants has fluctuated between about 24 and 40, which had advantages and disadvantages.
+I knew that it meant I would be less likely to be crushed in a melee at the start of the race.
+It also meant that I would quite likely be out on the course on my own for long stretches.

-As it was only a swim and not an aquathlon or triathlon, there was no need for the event to start really early, so we didn’t need to leave Southampton until 8am.
+As it was only a swim and not an aquathlon or triathlon, there was no need for the event to start really early.
+We didn’t need to leave Southampton until 8am.
 We arrived in Weymouth quite early, but then we had to work out where we needed to get to.
-Stu’s satnav was determined to take us down a route that was inaccessible and then we ended dup driving around a caravan park before we looked at some online maps and found an alternative route.
+Stu’s satnav was determined to take us down a route that was inaccessible.
+Then we ended up driving around a caravan park before we looked at some online maps and found an alternative route.

-It was a beautifully warm and sunny day (20°C by 9am), so there were already quite a few people on the beach and eating full English breakfasts in the nearby café when we arrived.
+It was a beautifully warm and sunny day (20°C by 9am).
+There were already quite a few people on the beach and eating full English breakfasts in the nearby café when we arrived.
 We parked the car and I was surprised by how cheap the parking was for a lovely tourist destination (£2.50 for 4 hours).

-We had a bit of time to waste, but none of us wanted to out our wetsuits on and stand around in the sun for too long.
+There was a bit of time to waste.
+None of us wanted to put our wetsuits on and stand around in the sun for too long.
 We went and registered, which was a very simple process.
-We were all given green hats to indicate that we were doing the shorter distance; the 3-mile swimmers were given orange hats.
+We were all given green hats to indicate that we were doing the shorter distance.
+The 3-mile swimmers were given orange hats.
 We also had our numbers written on our hands.
-It’s a trivial detail, but I was pleased that the woman who was doing it has neat handwriting – I hate having a number scrawled badly on my limbs!!!
+It’s a trivial detail, but I was pleased that the woman who was doing it has neat handwriting.
+I hate having a number scrawled badly on my limbs!!!

 We thought that we had seen the course marked in the bay, but as we were waiting, we realised that more buoys were being towed out into position.
 In terms of running, I can conceptualise how far a mile is, but seeing it marked out in the sea, made it look like a huge distance, and was more than a little terrifying.

-At last it was time to put our wetsuits on.
+At last, it was time to put our wetsuits on.
 Foolishly, I ran and cycled on Saturday with a vest and shorts on, so I had burnt my shoulders, which was not the best preparation.
-I liberally applied bodyglide to my neck and just hoped that nothing else would chafe during the swim.
+Stu liberally applied body glide to my neck and I just hoped that nothing else would chafe during the swim.
 I meant to put on lip-gloss, but I forgot.
 I also had to use my inhaler as I was finding breathing difficult and was wheezing a bit.

-I’ve got really poor eyesight, so I still had my glasses on.
+My eyesight is poor, so I still had my glasses on.
 Without them, I can see nothing, so if I took them off, I would have to walk around with my goggles on, which is not a great look.
 I had been undecided about which goggles to wear.
-I prefer my tinted goggles as they were more comfortable and have slightly larger lenses than my clear goggles, however, the replacement strap that I’ve been using since my last one broke just doesn’t seem to work well and I ended up stopping frequently at the pool to empty them out, so I decided that the clear goggles would be the sensible option.
+My tinted goggles are more comfortable and have slightly larger lenses than my clear goggles.
+However, the replacement strap that I’ve been using since my last one broke just doesn’t seem to work well.
+Annoyingly, I ended up stopping frequently at the pool to empty them out.
+I decided that the clear goggles would be the sensible option.

 I also dislike getting water in my ears.
-I’ve never tried earplugs, but find that if I wear a good swimming hat, my ears are well enough protected.
+If I wear a good swimming hat, my ears are well enough protected.
+(I should probably try ear-plugs at some point).
 The temperature meant that I thought a neoprene hat would be excessive, but I decided to go for two swimming hats.
 I put on my favourite shark motif hat, then my goggles before finishing off with the green Bustinskin hat.